RobertBinkowski/RobertBinkowski/README.md

 👋 Hi, I’m @RobertBinkowski

-I am interested in Technology, Mobile Devices and Web Development It is the future is connected and easy to manage

-Though, I like variety as you can see in my language knowledge, I especially like to work with Vue.js

-I have experience with:
-- java
-- JavaScript
--   Vue.js
-- C++
-- PyThOn
--   Flask
--   Hosting
-- CSS
--   SASS
-- SQL
--   NoSQL
--   MySQL
-- PHP
--   Laravel
+The future of computing is remote development.
+I ahvae always been interested in developing the next application or the next web based project.

+Hence why I decided to focus my efforts and specialise on Web Development.

 You are always welcome to visit my website @ https://robertbinkowski.github.io/RobertBinkowski/

-You can always welcome to reach me on robertbinkowski.me or my email, binkowski95@gmail.com
+You can always welcome to reach me on my email, binkowski95@gmail.com